caas-team/GoKubeDownscaler/README.md

 <span id="diff-incompatible">Incompatibility instead of priority</span>:

-- some values are now incompatible instead of using one over the other
+- some values are now incompatible instead of using one over the other if both are set
 - backwards compatible: shouldn't break anything in most cases

 <span id="diff-duration-units">Duration units</span>:

-- instead of integers representing seconds you can also use duration strings see [Duration](#duration) for more information
+- instead of integers representing seconds you can also use duration strings.
+See [Duration](#duration) for more information
 - backwards compatible: fully compatible, integer seconds are still supported

 <span id="diff-layer-system">Layer system</span>:

-- Makes it easier and more uniform to know what configuration is going to be used.
+- makes it easier and more uniform to know what configuration is going to be used.
 All annotations can now also be easily applied to namespaces.
+See [the layers concept](#layers) for information on the new behaviour
 - backwards compatible: shouldn't break anything in most cases

 <span id="diff-explicit-include">[--explicit-include](#--explicit-include) cli argument</span>: